 If you aren’t willing to write content that people are seeking and are willing to share then you will not gain traction in that niche.

 If you nail these to things, making money in that niche will be a lot easier.

-Before you make your finial decision on a niche, research the audience.
+Before you make your final decision on a niche, research the audience.
 Is it an audience that you can relate to?
 Do they have a type of personality that you are comfortable dealing with?
 Because some niche audiences are very vocal, will you be willing to deal with their comment and questions?

-Everyone have a limit.
+Everyone has a limit.
 Will your limits allow you to pursue a given niche or would another niche be more suitable for you?
-The required time investment for some niches is considerable more than others, especially if the niche in technical in nature.
+The required time investment for some niches is considerable more than others, especially if the niche is technical in nature.

 Every niche changes over time.
-Your ability to write content that is timely to the current trends, reader’s likes/dislikes and situations within that niche are something that you must give thought to.
+Your ability to write content that is timely to the current trends, reader’s likes/dislikes, and situations within that niche is something that you must give thought to.
 Do you have access to the research material that is necessary for writing the content.?

-Many would be niche bloggers worry and fret over choosing a niche way to long.
+Many would-be niche bloggers worry and fret over choosing a niche way to long.
 This only leads to paralysis.
 Now is the time to take action!
 Nothing worthwhile is accomplished without action.
 Do your homework as instructed in this post and go ahead and make a decision within a couple of days.
 Do not waste weeks or months trying to make up your mind.
-Make your chose and go for it, Put in the work and see how it goes.
+Make your choice and go for it, Put in the work and see how it goes.
 Bear in mind that your first niche will probably not be your last.
 “Just Do It!”